samuelbohl/101-0250-00-Final-Project/docs/part1.md

 ![Screenshot from 2021-12-23 01-13-04](https://user-images.githubusercontent.com/50950798/147168968-3077b8e4-a2fd-48c8-a9bc-f41f6c7637d9.png)

-2. Since we use damping, we update `dH/dτ` in the seccond step with a damping parameter:
+2. Since we use damping, we update `dH/dτ` in the second step with a damping parameter:

 ![Screenshot from 2021-12-14 19-23-02](https://user-images.githubusercontent.com/50950798/146057387-b265abab-26ec-46c4-b2b5-750ca502188c.png)